malcome/Lua4Lazarus/README.md

 * New Lua 5.3 header unit for FPC.
 * Sample of using data base(TDbf).
 * Sample of using ActiveX.
-* Sample of using module in Lua.
+* Sample of using extension module in Lua.
 * Sample of using thread.
 * Sample of printing a report with drawing PDF.